 Indianapolis City Directory for the 2019 PRI Trade Show

 Discover cutting-edge motorsports parts and equipment from top overseas suppliers at the annual PRI Trade Show in Indianapolis and in the pages of PRI Magazine.

 Innovation in design and materials continues to produce lighter yet stronger valve springs across a variety of race-specific applications.

-Dozens of top racing and performance manufacturers will gather in Southern California this month to reveal their latest innovations exclusively for members of the motorsports press.
+Dozens of top racing and performance manufacturers gather in Southern California to reveal their latest innovations exclusively for members of the motorsports press.